swisstackle/SimpleJsonVectorDatabase/README.md

 Creates a vector store from a json file.

 ## search_strings()
-Searches the vector store for strings in case you used from_documents.
+Searches the vector store for strings in case you used `from_documents`.
+It searches by the strings in the list of strings (`self.documents`)

 ## search_dict()
 Searches the vector store for strings in case you used `from_dict_inmemory` or `from_dict_json` or `from_dict_json_file`.
 It searches by the keys of the dictionary.